 Nature’s Transformation at Panama: Remarkable Changes in Faunal and Physical Conditions in the Gatun Lake Region, by George Shiras, 3rd, with 36 Illustrations and 2 Colored Maps

 Magazine is complete and in very good/good overall condition with minor cover wear.
-Three like this are available Price: $35.00
+Two like this are available Price: $35.00

 Magazine is complete in Good condition.
 Two like this are available Price:$20.00